-1) Upload Drug Review Dataset: We will upload the dataset to the program using this module.

-2) Read & Preprocess Dataset: Using this module, we'll read the dataset's reviews, names of drugs, and ratings in order to create a features array.

-3) TF-IDF Features Extraction: The features array will be fed into the TF-IDF algorithm, which will calculate the average frequency of each word before substituting the frequency value for the word and forming a vector.
-If a word is absent from the sentence, 0 will be entered.
-All reviews will be taken into account as input features for the machine learning algorithm, and the drug name and rating will be taken into account as a class label.
+- 1) Upload Drug Review Dataset: using this module we will upload dataset to application. - 2) Read & Preprocess Dataset: using this module we will read all reviews, drug name and ratings from dataset and form a features array. - 3) TF-IDF Features Extraction: features array will be input to TF-IDF algorithm which will find average frequency of each word and then replace that word with frequency value and form a vector.
+If word not appear in sentence then 0 will be put.
+All reviews will be consider as input features to machine learning algorithm and RATINGS and Drug Name will be consider as class label.

-4) Train Machine Learning Algorithms: Using this module, we will feed all machine learning algorithms TF-IDF features before training a model.

-5) Comparison Graph: using this module we will plot accuracy graph of each algorithm.

-6) Recommend Drug from Test Data: using this module we will upload disease name test data and then ML will predict drug name and ratings.
+- 4) Train Machine Learning Algorithms: using this module we will input TF-IDF features to all machine learning algorithms and then trained a model and this model will be applied on test data to calculate prediction accuracy of the algorithm. - 5) Comparison Graph: using this module we will plot accuracy graph of each algorithm. - 6) Recommend Drug from Test Data: using this module we will upload disease name test data and then ML will predict drug name and ratings.